josband/hello-class/README.md

-# hello-world
-This is a demonstration of the usage of git for my CMPINF0010 lab
+This is a test file for the fork demo